 There are four major and gross causes for infertility in women:

-• Hormonal causes: Hormonal imbalance involving dysfunctional glands causes infertility in women.
+• Hormonal causes – Hormonal imbalance involving dysfunctional glands causes infertility in women.

-HCG is given as an injection under the skin or into a muscle.
-If you use HCG at home, your doctor, nurse, or pharmacist will give you specific instructions on how and where to inject this medicine.
+How to use HCG vaccine – If you use HCG injection at home, your doctor, nurse, or pharmacist will give you specific instructions on how and where to inject this medicine.
 Do not self-inject HCG if you do not fully understand how to give the injection and properly dispose of used needles and syringes.
-Using HCG can increase your chances of having a multiple pregnancy (twins, triplets, quadruplets, etc).Human chorionic gonadotropin (HCG) is a hormone that supports the normal development of an egg in a woman’s ovary, and stimulates the release of the egg during ovulation.
-HCG is used to cause ovulation and to treat infertility in women, and to increase sperm count in men.
+HCG medication can increase your chances of having a multiple pregnancy (twins, triplets, quadruplets, etc).

 Precautions before using HCG vaccines: